Water leaks can waste water 24 hours a day, 7 days a week and cost you hundreds of dollars each year.

 This is an easy, inexpensive fix that is available from your local plumbing retailer.

 This is sometimes as simple as tightening the faucet taps.
 If the taps are still dripping you may need to replace some parts inside, usually referred to as washers or cartridges depending on the model.
-These easy to install devices are available from your local plumbing retailer.If you are looking to reduce your flow out of your faucets, contact Manitoba Hydro as they have water-saving faucet aerators included in their Power Smart Water & Energy Saver Program
+These easy to install devices are available from your local plumbing retailer.If you are looking to reduce your flow out of your faucets, contact Manitoba Hydro as they have water efficient faucet aerators included in their Water & Energy Saver Program.

 Note: If you have any difficulty, we recommend you contact a plumber.